julialoy/CS361_number_gen_microservice/README.md

 ---

-### REQUESTing Data
+### Requesting Data
 The server opens a socket via TCP on localhost on port 5555.
 To request data from the server:
-1. A client program should first establish a connection to localhost:5555.
+1. A client program should first create a socket and establish a connection to tcp://localhost:5555.
 Example using PyZMQ's socket API:
     ```python
     s = context.socket(zmq.REQ)
     s.connect("tcp://localhost:5555")